maniospas/Blombly/docs/basics/io.md

+# IO

+Blombly offers several input and output operations.
+*The ones below are currently implemented, and more will become available in the future.*
+In addition to operations described here, find supporting ones in the [libs](../advanced/libs.md) packaged with the language.

-# File system
+## File system

 The main way blombly interacts with the file system is through the `file` data type.
 This is an abstraction over resources like files, directories, and web data obtained with http.
 These are automatically recognized given the provided path.

-## Overview

 Operations applicable to file data are summarized here.

 | **Operation**         | **Description**                                                                          |